Fr\'echet Means in Infinite Dimensions: Introduction

 We also emphasize that our results make no assumptions about the uniqueness of Fr\'echet means.
 While previous literature has often restricted attention to the case of a unique Fr\'echet mean \cite{ManifoldsI, ManifoldsII, FrechetRegression, DepthProfile}, recent works have attempted to go beyond this; some authors provide simple assumptions under which one can deduce that the Fr\'echet mean is unique \cite{Afsari, FrechetCircle, PersistenceUniqueness, SturmNPC, LeKume}, and others embrace the generality of the set-valued setting \cite{EvansJaffeFrechet, Schoetz2, Huckemann, WassersteinBarycenter}.
-The results herein are valid in the set-valued setting, and they provide a sort of uniform convergence over all elements of the corresponding Fr\'echet mean sets.
+The results herein, which are stronger than all known results even in the uniqueness setting, are completely valid in the set-valued setting, and they provide a sort of uniform convergence over all elements of the corresponding Fr\'echet mean sets.

-The method of proof employed for our main theorem is novel, yet traces of it can be identified in some earlier works.
-For instance, a similar strategy has been employed while studying Wasserstein barycenters \cite{WassersteinBarycenter, DivolLacombe, PanaretosSantoroBW} and $k$-means clustering in suitable Banach spaces \cite{Thorpe, Lember, JaffeClustering}.
-One can even see the method in abstract works on Heine-Borel metric spaces \cite{EvansJaffeFrechet, Schoetz2, FrechetRelaxation} , although it may be hard to see the big picture since, in this setting, the metric convergence and the weak convergence coincide.